icefields/self-hosted-sharelink/README.md

-# Simple Flask Upload Server
+# Simple Share - Upload Tool

 This is a small Python/Flask-based file upload server.
 It stores uploaded files in a local folder and returns a public URL.
 A simple token-based authentication mechanism is included.